 Getting around: Travelling by plane is the fastest way to cover big distances in Vietnam and domestic carriers are Vietnam Airlines and Jetstar Pacific.
 Trains are a popular and comfortable method of overland transport too, though they are substantially more expensive than buses.
-Travellers can catch the Reunification Express, an overnight train that runs the entire coast from Hanoi and Ho Chi Minh City and takes approximately 30 hours.
+Travellers can catch the Reunification Express, an overnight train that runs the entire coast from Hanoi to Ho Chi Minh City and takes approximately 30 hours.
 Long-distance bus services connect most cities in Vietnam and public buses travel between the cities' bus stations.
 Travellers should note that international driver's licenses are not accepted in Vietnam, making car rental very difficult, but hiring a car with a driver is quite common.
-Adventurous travellers can travel through Vietnam by motorcycle or bicycle while cyclo pedicabs (three-wheeled bicycle taxis) still roam the streets of Vietnam's cities.
+Adventurous travellers can travel through Vietnam by motorcycle or bicycle while pedicabs (three-wheeled bicycle taxis) still roam the streets of Vietnam's cities.
 Travellers should use note that when hailing a taxi they should use one of the main companies such as Vinataxi (bright yellow) or Mai Linh (white and green).

 Travel Health: Health risks in Vietnam include Hepatitis A and E, typhoid, Japanese encephalitis, bilharzia, plague, cholera, diarrhoea and HIV/AIDS.
 Malaria prophylaxis is recommended for travel outside the main cities and towns, the Red River delta and north of Nha Trang.
 There has been an increase in the amount of reported cases of dengue fever in recent years, and visitors should take care to protect themselves from mosquito bites during the day, especially just after dawn and just before dusk, particularly in the southern Mekong Delta region.
 Travellers should seek medical advice about vaccinations at least three weeks before leaving for Vietnam and ensure they have adequate insect protection.
 Typhoid can be a problem in the Mekong Delta.
 Those arriving from an infected area require a yellow fever vaccination certificate.
 Water is drinkable, but visitors usually prefer to drink bottled water.
 Decent health care is available in Hanoi and Ho Chi Minh City (Saigon) with English-speaking doctors, and there is a surgical clinic in Da Nang, but more complicated treatment may require medical evacuation.
 Pharmacies throughout the country are adequate, but check expiry dates of medicines carefully and be aware that some medicines are counterfeit.
 Health insurance is essential.